ipython/ipython/doc/source/ipython.rst

-IPython, if started with the -pdb option (or if the option is set in your rc file) can call the Python pdb debugger every time your code triggers an uncaught exception^6 <footnode.html#foot2403>.
+IPython, if started with the -pdb option (or if the option is set in your rc file) can call the Python pdb debugger every time your code triggers an uncaught exception.
 This feature can also be toggled at any time with the %pdb magic command.
 This can be extremely useful in order to find the origin of subtle bugs, because pdb opens up at the point in your code which triggered the exception, and